simonehagey/ExoPdot/README.md

 ### Data

-All data used for this paper is from the [Exoplanet Transit Database (ETD)](http://var2.astro.cz/ETD/index.php).
+All data used for this paper are from the [Exoplanet Transit Database (ETD)](http://var2.astro.cz/ETD/index.php).
 If you are using it for your research please be sure to cite the database appropriately.

 Data of all 30 star-planet systems investigated in the study are available in tab-separated .txt files in the ~/DATA/ folder.